emipa606/MinecartsGetHaulnUpdate/README.md

 Move stuff from A to B with minecarts!
 Currently an early build, I hope to add more features and improvements later.

+-- HOW TO USE --

+Minecarts are buildings which can be built from the "rails" tab of your architecture menu.
+Minecarts need rails to function, which can be built in 1 tile wide lines, and with corners.
+Minecarts must be given a push to be launched.
+To launch a minecart, select a nearby pawn, then right click the minecart to open up it's context menu.
+Then, select the "launch minecart" button.
+The pawn will walk to the minecart and give it a push to send it on it's way.
+Minecarts can carry items in them like transport pods, and can be pushed after the intended items have been loaded.

 Get Haul'n update includes revamped vehicle physics, connectable minecart trains and automatic pickup and dropoff points, along with general balance changes and a glossy new look.

 Credit to Mic for the minecart textures; They did a great job :D